 I am working in the education sector for past 5 years and interact with school going children and their parents on everyday basis.
-Parents expectations from children, if realistic, can help the development of children.
+If the expectations of parents from their kids are realistic, they can help in their proper development.
 Children are not only the bearers of DNA they are conveyors of the philosophies and values of older generations and represent the whole family.

 They always come up and discuss different issues.
 The most common of them all is that they want their children to excel in every walk of life.
 When a child doesn’t perform according to expectations, the parent’s stress level rises.Parents want their children to be the best, hence, they push their children to achieve that.

 Somehow, they are forgetting that they are putting their little ones under a lot of pressure of their expectations which becomes too difficult to handle for kids.
-Parents love their children and want the best for them, they worry about them a lot, and one of the things that parents worry about most is whether their children are hitting age-appropriate targets for behavior.
+Parents want the best for their children and want them to excel in every field.

 Parents expectations can motivate children to build a strong mind and encourage them to achieve their best academic performance.